hongrongyang/street-mobility-transfer/README.md

 ## Data availability

-Due to licensing restrictions from CITYDATA.ai, the full training data used in this study are not publicly available.
+The raw mobility data used in this study were provided by CITYDATA.ai and are subject to licensing and privacy restrictions.
+They cannot be publicly released by the authors.

-The processed San Francisco test graph data are provided in the GitHub Release `v1.0.0` for reproducing the reported metrics and case-study figures.
-The released data do not include raw mobility trajectories, device-level records, or personally identifiable information.

 For access to the full mobility dataset, please contact CITYDATA.ai.

 ## Released graph data